arnodelorme/wp15/usecase-2.1/README.md

 ### Software prerequisites

 The R-software needs to be installed, specifically including the `Rscript` binary.
-The `optparse` package needs to be installed and on the path that is specified by `R_LIBS_SITE`.
-The `optparse` package is included in this pipeline as it may not be present in a clean R install.
-Alternatively the installation of the dependencies could be part of the code below.
+The `optparse` package is ideally installed and on the path.
+If the `optparse` package is not available, it will be downloaded and installed in a temporary directory.

 ## Running the pipeline

 Executing the pipeline from the Linux command-line is done using the following:

-    export R_LIBS_SITE=./packages/
     DATASET=./input/participants.tsv
     OUTFILE=./output/results.tsv
     Rscript pipeline_20240328.R -f $DATASET -o $OUTFILE